ncp38/cs372-f24/projects/proj0/index.md

 ## At the end of the project

-- As you are preparing to submit the project, please prepare a text file (`.txt`, pdf, or Word doc is fine) answering the following questions:
+- As you are preparing to submit the project, please **prepare a text file** (`.txt`, pdf, or Word doc is fine) answering the following questions:
   1. What bugs and conceptual difficulties did you encounter?
 How did you overcome them?
 What did you learn?
   2. Describe whatever help (if any) that you received.
 Don’t include readings, lectures, and exercises, but do include any help from other sources, such as websites or people (including classmates and friends) and attribute them by name.
   3. Describe any serious problems you encountered while writing the program.
   4. Did you do any of the challenges (see below)?
 If so, explain what you did.
   5. List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.
-- Please also add a comment at the top of your program stating your name and a pledge that you have followed the honor code and collaboration policy for this project.
-This can be as simple as writing "**I have neither given nor received unauthorized aid on this program.**"  You can find the collaboration policy on the syllabus.
+- Please also add a comment at the top of your program stating **your name** and **a pledge that you have followed the honor code and collaboration policy** for this project.
+This can be as simple as writing "*I have neither given nor received unauthorized aid on this program.*"  You can find the collaboration policy on the syllabus.
 - Remember, projects will be graded not only on correctness, but also appropriateness and efficiency of the algorithms you choose, and on coding style.

 ## Submission instructions

-Through Canvas, upload all your source code files and your file with the answers to the questions above.
+To submit, upload **all of your program files** to canvas, including **your name and honor pledge**, and **ensure that your code satisfies the efficiency requirements**.
+Make sure to also submit your **answers to the post-project questions**

+Before submitting, make sure that you've included all the requirements for this project!
+You can double-check by searching this page (ctrl+f or command+f) for **'must'** and **'efficiency'**; important details related to the assignment are also highlighted for your convenience.

 ## Additional information and hints